gifale95/BERG/source/data_storage.rst

 - **ARN:** arn:aws:s3:::brain-encoding-response-generator

 .. note::
-   The *neural-encoding-simulation-toolkit* bucket contains many GBs of data.
+   The *brain-encoding-response-generator* bucket contains many GBs of data.
 Depending on your needs, you may choose to download only specific folders.
 This documentation provides a detailed description of BERG's content to help you decide what to download.

 Recommended Download Method
 ---------------------------